AZ-X/pique/README.md

 Available as source code and pre-built binaries for most operating systems and architectures (see below).

-## Comparison between R2 and dnscrypt-proxy
+## Comparison between repique and dnscrypt-proxy

 ### Pros: